-For many people, the holidays are filled with laughter, joy and good food.
-Ever since I was a little girl, I was obsessed with Christmas Dinner.
+The holidays are filled with laughter, joy, and good food for many people.
+Ever since I was a little girl, I have been obsessed with Christmas Dinner.
 At the dinner table, my siblings and I would be overjoyed by the size of the ham decorated with pineapple slices and cherries.
 We would count the pineapple slices many times and hoped to get the biggest ham slice.

 Healthy lifestyle trends have forced us to adjust our eating habits.
 Buying a large ham for the holidays for a family of four used to be a cooking challenge.
-Hatfield® offers a variety of ham sizes products that are tailored to specific needs and cooking options.
-The products include classic family favorites and are simple to cook as mentioned on their website.
+Hatfield® offers a variety of ham-sized products tailored to specific needs and cooking options.
+The products include classic family favorites and are simple to cook, as mentioned on their website.

 The Hatfield® Uncured Ham is perfect for a family of four.
-It is also great if you have several ham dishes you want to prepare.
+It is also great to have several ham dishes you want to prepare.
 The coolest thing about Hatfield® packaging for the uncured ham is the two loops that are meant to tear open the packaging with ease.

 Celebrating Christmas with Hatfield®

-On Christmas, my family and I usually have a simple dinner because we eat a hearty breakfast and snacks throughout the day.
+My family and I usually have a simple dinner on Christmas because we eat a hearty breakfast and snacks throughout the day.
 Having a simple meal that does not require long hours in the kitchen is ideal.

 Traditional dishes are a must to create a delicious Christmas dinner.
 A salad and pasta salad are a must in my home.
-A cheesy and creamy pasta dish is our carb dish and a green salad to balance out the entire dinner.
+A cheesy and creamy pasta dish is our carb dish, and a green salad balances out the entire dinner.
 The colorful salad completes the festive Christmas look at the table.